LionelBeato/coatimundis/Week-10/Day-46/OVERVIEW.md

 ## Agenda

-- Keep working on your GraphQL Projects!
+- Create a new GraphQL backend for the week.

 ## Outline